Home

 Following acrimonious correspondence with the Bishop, he got permission to serve in Australia.

 He returned to Ireland in 1899.
 In 1901 he departed for an undisclosed destination.
-His parting words to his sister were: “Goodbye Kit.
-It may be for years and it may be forever”.
 In 1907 the family discovered by chance that he was in Buenos Aires, no longer a priest.
 He died there in 1909.

-The book is based on numerous letters, contemporaneous newspaper articles and extensive research.
+Based on numerous letters, newspaper articles and extensive research.

 Purchase Paperback online HERE